instructure/straitjacket/README.md

 Development
 -----------

-There is a Vagrantfile provided for devloping Straitjacket.
+There is a Vagrantfile provided for developing Straitjacket.
 Run `vagrant up` to build the image.

 To run straitjacket locally for development, ssh into the VM with `vagrant ssh` and run: